katariyaVivek/ResumeLens/README.md

 The chatbot uses a hybrid retrieval method to retrieve relevant resumes based on job descriptions.
 It employs two techniques:

 **Adaptive Retrieval**: The chatbot uses RAG/RAG Fusion to search for similar resumes and narrow down the pool of applicants to the most relevant profiles.

-Keyword-based Retrieval: When provided with applicant IDs, the chatbot retrieves additional information about specified candidates.
+**Keyword-based Retrieval**: When provided with applicant IDs, the chatbot retrieves additional information about specified candidates.

-Why Resume Screening Matters
+## Why Resume Screening Matters

 Despite the increasing number of applicants, there are limited tools that can effectively and reliably assist the screening process.
 Existing methods often rely on keyword-based approaches, which struggle to accurately handle the complexity of natural language in human-written documents.
 This project aims to address this gap by integrating LLM-based methods into the recruitment domain.